Research Based Business Planning

 If applicable an invoice will be mailed at the beginning of the course.

-Please note: For this course, it is not possible to register via USIS, instead make registration via our jot-form planning to do the RBB courses, please fill in the registration form for the RBB Foundation courses
+Please note: For this course, it is not possible to register via USIS.
+Please make registration via our jot-form planning to do the RBB courses, please fill in the registration form for the RBB Foundation courses

 To ensure that the course provides a real-life learning experience in exploring and exploiting the commercial opportunities of science- and technology-based knowledge: